 Ph.D.
 (2011) Second Language Acquisition and Teaching, University of Arizona, Tucson, Arizona.

 M.A.
 (1998) English Language/Linguistics, University of Arizona, Tucson, Arizona.

 B.S.
 (1990).
 Elementary Education.
 University of Nebraska at Lincoln, Lincoln, Nebraska.

-Dr. Catalano teaches or co-teaches courses related to second and foreign language education, including:
+She teaches courses related to language education including:

 - Intercultural Communication (TEAC 813J)

-- Teaching ELLS in the Elementary Education Classroom (TEAC 317)
+- Teaching Multilingual Learners in the Elementary/Secondary Classroom (TEAC 317, TEAC 413M)